Pre-nuptial Agreements – Florida

 - Life Insurance Policies , Death Benefits

-Can Prenuptial Contracts in Florida be Modified or Terminated?
+Can Pre Marital (pre-nuptial) Contracts in Florida be Modified or Terminated?

 AMENDMENT; REVOCATION OR ABANDONMENT.—After marriage, a premarital agreement may be amended, revoked, or abandoned only by a written agreement signed by the parties.
 The amended agreement, revocation, or abandonment is enforceable without consideration.